jrs-innovation-center/jrs-react-components-themes/README.md

 export default ExampleTheme1
 ```

+> Tip!
+You can modify themes with the ThemeManager.
+See [jrs-react-components  themes](https://github.com/jrs-innovation-center/jrs-react-components#themes).

 ## Exploring a theme object

 Here's a partial look at the structure of the `dark` theme object: